Best Cryptocurrency Exchanges in Canada 2026

 One of the best features of Bitget is their copy trading feature.
 If you don’t have time to sit and analyze charts all day, you can just follow experienced traders and mirror their trades automatically.
 It’s a great way to get started if you're not super confident in your own strategies yet.
 Security-wise, Bitget also stands out—they’ve got top-tier security measures in place, so you don’t have to stress about your funds being at risk.

 Oh, and if you sign up through this unique link I found, you can get a $30,000 USDT bonus as a new user, which is a crazy good deal.
 It’s definitely worth taking advantage of, even if you’re just planning to dip your toes into crypto.
 The only downside?
-If you're in Ontario or Alberta, there are some restrictions, so you’ll want to double-check if you can use it.
-But for the rest of Canada, it’s hands-down the best option out there right now in 2025.
+If you're in Note: Bitget is not registered with the Ontario Securities Commission (OSC) and is not authorised to offer services to Ontario residents.
+Alberta residents should also verify current eligibility before signing up.
+For all other provinces, it’s a strong option in 2026.

 #2.
 WEEX: Most Cryptocurrencies